 To create a reference frame do the following:

-- Add a sphere object to your scene.
+- Add a cube object to your scene.

-- Set the name of the object in the outliner to "b_levelroot" by double clicking it or pressing F2 to edit it.
+- Set the name of the object in the outliner to "frame" by double clicking it or pressing F2 to edit it.

 The Reference Frame does not have to have a specific Material applied to it.
 The application of Materials in Blender will be discussed in a later section.